 With rising competition, it has become a challenge for hotels to offer the best architecture, views, and services.
 There are some amazing floating hotels in the world; while some are constructed with extravagant charm, there are others that impress with their simplicity and breathtaking location.

 Some of the most beautiful, yet simple, water cabins are located in Varadero, Cuba, and the beautiful islands of the Maldives.
-The list below presents some of the best floating hotels in the world.
+Here are some of the best floating hotels in the world.

 Top Ten Beautiful Floating Hotels